Longlegs exquisitely portrays the feeling of being trapped in a hellish situation where it seems like outside forces are manipulating your life path.

 Nicolas Cage is the definition of somebody who understands the assignment with his depiction of the titular character.
 His physicality is just as frightening as the makeup work by Jordan Crawford, Felix Fox, and Harlow MacFarlane.
 It’s not just old man makeup and mannerisms meant to be scary.
 It’s that they are inhuman, paralleling the evil that Longlegs worships.
 In good old-fashioned Nick Cage, he balances humor with wicked paranoia only he can pull off.
 As exquisite as the two leads are, Alicia Witt’s performance is worth highlighting.
 I can’t go into detail, but the things she expresses in the third act will have you glued to the screen.

-Longlegs will be released globally in theaters on July 12, 2024.
+Longlegs was released globally in theaters on July 12, 2024 and is now available to watch on digital and on demand.